omertzroya/Machine-Learning-Text-Analysis-Python-Project/README.md

 - Libraries: NumPy, Pandas, scikit-learn, and re (for regular expressions)
 - Text analysis techniques integrated with machine learning models
 - Tokenized the text to vectors
+- Implementing a correct machine learning flow according to the steps.

 🔍 The project adheres to certain restrictions:
 - Limited to the mentioned libraries, no external modules